How To Recognize the 5 Types of Tooth Cracks

 - Cuspal coverage after root canal treatment is always advised.

-Tooth cracks represent a day-to-day finding in our dental practices.
-It is our goal to save teeth for a lifetime for all our patients.
-Proper diagnosis and crack treatment provides longevity and predictability of care.
+A cracked tooth represents a day-to-day finding in our dental practices.
+It’s our goal to save teeth for a lifetime for all our patients.
+Proper diagnosis and cracked tooth treatment provide longevity and predictability of care.

 FOUNDATIONS MEMBERSHIP